questforcode/aki_wfe/README.md

 - project 2 - variables [understanding variables]
 - project 3 - functions [understanding how functions work]
 - project 4 - scope [the scopes of variables]
+- project 5 - constants [understanding constants in js]
+- project 6 - references [working with references in JS]